 My name is Lara Evans.
 I have a Ph.D. in art history (specializing in contemporary Native American art), and I am an enrolled member of Cherokee Nation.
 I was tenured faculty in art history and studio art at The Evergreen State College in Olympia, Washington, when I began this blog site.
 Note: TESC calls it “conversion,” not tenure.
 I became Visiting Faculty at The Institute for American Indian Arts in Santa Fe, NM in 2012 and then later resigned from TESC to stay at IAIA.
-Both are fabulous institutions.
+Both are fabulous institutions, by the way.
+In my time at IAIA so far, I’ve taken a nice turn as department chair, published a few things, curated a couple exhibitions at IAIA Museum of Contemporary Native Art, helped secure some miraculous funding for an Artist-in-Residence program on the campus, and have been doing the paperwork it takes to make such complicated things keep running, plus took on the role of Associate Dean of Academics in August of 2017.

 I write about contemporary Native American and First Nations art.
 I started this blog because not everything I think about/write about finds a publisher right away, and because contemporary artists need critical attention NOW, and the timeline for academic publishing takes years.
-Writing on the blog always has to be prioritized at a lower priority than my actual day job, and I had to pause on the blogging for an extended period while serving as department chair and then heading up a brand-new grant-funded program.
+Writing on the blog always has to be prioritized at a lower priority than my actual day job, and I often have to pause on blog writing for that reason.
 So there is a big gap in time between some of the posts.
+And since I head up an artist-in-residence program, I don’t want any of the artists to think they aren’t my absolutely favorite artist – I feel like I shouldn’t write about any of them unless I can write about all of them!
+There’s got to be a better solution than that, right?
+But some of the IAIA Art History students have written about artists at the IAIA A-i-R Journal !

 I came to art history and art criticism by being an artist, first.
 I continue my own artistic practice because making “things” helps me think through my ideas.
 I don’t exhibit very often because writing is my first priority.